 Main Street Program

-Main Street Central City is a volunteer effort by citizens, businesses, organizations and government to revitalize Main Street Central City, Colorado by diversifying and expanding businesses and cultural opportunities while maintaining its historic integrity and value.
+Main Street Central City is A volunteer effort by citizens, businesses and organizations to revitalize Central City, Colorado by diversifying and expanding business opportunities and maintaining its historic atmosphere.

 The Colorado Main Street® Program revitalizes traditional downtown districts within the context of historic preservation.
 The program uses an approach that advocates a return to community self-reliance, local empowerment and the rebuilding of central business districts based on their traditional assets of unique architecture, personal service, local ownership and a sense of community.
 The City of Central was accepted into the program as a "Main Street Candidate Community" in November 2015.